 Flutter is a new and increasingly popular widget-based UI toolkit from Google for building graphically “beautiful” Android, iOS, web, and desktop apps from a single code base.
-Flutter app developers use Google’s Dart programming language.
+App developers working in Flutter use Google’s Dart programming language.
 Flutter also contains a hot reload feature meant to let Flutter mobile developers build UIs, experiment with new features, and fix bugs with sub-second reload times without losing state on hardware, emulators, and simulators.

 Flutter’s fully customizable widgets include a “Cupertino-style” series for iOS app development.
 Google eyes expanding app development in Flutter from iOS and Android to Microsoft Windows and Apple’s macOS environments soon.

 Owned and produced by Microsoft since 2016, Xamarin was originally built by the developers behind the Mono open-source project.
 Xamarin uses C# and native libraries wrapped in Microsoft’s .Net layer for cross-platform app development across iOS and Android, with support for both Apple Watch and Android Wear.
 Code for business logic, database access, and network communications can be shared across all platforms, but Xamarin also lets developers create a platform-specific UI code layer.

 Most Xamarin developers use Windows computers with Microsoft Visual Studio and Xamarin installed.
 Developers can generally keep the native look and feel of iOS and Android apps from within Xamarin.
 Yet, they can also call existing platform code, such as Swift, to achieve platform-specific functions like barcode scanning or PayPal.

 Developing a successful mobile app requires careful planning and execution.
 Here are ten tips to help you achieve success in your mobile app development projects: